Chiamaka-Emeh/PowerBI-Project/README.md

   - Deck of Cards - 84K units
   - Magic Sand - 61K units

-![image alt]
-*Notably, Playdoh Can ranks high in sales volume but not in profitability.*

 ### Store & Location Analysis
 1. *Which locations generate the highest profits?*
    - Downtown stores lead with over $2M in profits.